Global Conferences

 The INU offers several prominent, annual global conferences for students from INU institutions.
 Instructional faculty from member institutions are invited to lead a session and attend the conference along with the students selected to represent their university.
 CGE hosts competitive processes within JMU for students and faculty to apply to represent the University and participate in these conference opportunities.

-The International Student Seminar for Global Citizenship and Peace 2024 is an annual global student immersion program offered at Hiroshima University in Japan.
-The seminar is structured around the August 6 commemoration of the atomic bombing of Hiroshima.
+The International Student Seminar for Global Citizenship and Peace 2025 is an annual global immersion program offered at Hiroshima University in Hiroshima, Japan.
+The seminar, designed for students from INU member universities, is structured around the August 6 commemoration of the WWII atomic bombing of Hiroshima.

 Speakers will host workshops on topics such as:

-JMU will select one faculty member to attend the conference and present a session based around the theme World Peace and Political Justice focused on the topics listed above.
-The selected faculty member will attend the conference along with several JMU students.
-Applications with workshop proposals are due by Thursday, February 8th at 11:59 PM.
+JMU will select one faculty member to attend the conference and present a session based around the theme and the topics listed above.
+The selected faculty member will attend the conference along with selected JMU students.
+Faculty applications with workshop proposals are due in early February each year.

 Organized annually in Bandung, Indonesia by Universitas Katolik Parahyangan (Parahyangan Catholic University, "UNPAR"), a JMU partner institution and member of the INU, the International Student Conference brings together students from around the world for a global cross-cultural experience.

 The application period for faculty and student participation is closed.
-Opportunities to apply for the 2025 seminar will likely be posted here in Fall 2024.
+Opportunities to apply for the 2026 seminar will be posted here in Fall 2025.

-The 2023 seminar was themed: "Inclusivity and Accessibility to Welfare and Sustainable Living After the Pandemic."
-As an INU member, JMU sent four students and one faculty member to participate in the conference.
+The 2025 seminar was themed: "Innovating, Shaping, and Pioneering the Future of Learning: Empowering Youth Voices."
+As an INU member, JMU sent four students and two faculty members to participate in the conference.
 Each fall we will announce the next seminar theme, dates, and application processes for JMU students and faculty.

 Staff Knowledge Exchange

-Apply online by January 31, 2024 if you would like to be considered for a Staff Knowledge Exchange visit during the 2024 spring semester.
-JMU anticipates selecting up to two staff to participate in outbound exchanges.
-If selected, the exact dates of the exchange will be determined according to host university schedules and your departmental needs.
+Apply online by May 31, 2025 if you would like to be considered for a Staff Knowledge Exchange visit during the 2025-2026 Academic Year.
+The CGE will select up to two (2) staff members to participate in outbound exchanges.
+The exact dates of the exchange will be determined according to host university schedules and the departmental needs of selected JMU staff.

 Please do not apply directly through the INU website.
 There are a limited number of exchanges available, so applicants must apply first and be selected through their home institution before applying to the INU.
 Applications will be reviewed after the application deadline by an interdisciplinary committee of JMU faculty and staff.

-• Statement about what you want to experience and learn
+- Statement of Intent: what you want to experience and learn

 If selected for this professional development experience on behalf of JMU, you will be notified by JMU’s Center for Global Engagement (CGE) and will receive a copy of your responses to submit a similar application online to the INU's Staff Knowledge Exchange Program.
 Then, if your INU application is accepted, the CGE will work closely with you for planning, preparation, travel arrangements, and reporting.

-Additional details about this program can be found on the INU website, but remember to return here to apply first through JMU at the link above.
+Additional details about this program can be found on the INU website; remember to apply first through the JMU online application.

 Consultation with CGE is welcome prior to applying.
 Email Global Learning & Partnerships at glp@jmu.edu.